Abdu1Hak/WRO-2025/README.md

 # Calculated angle is placed in the queue
 servo_angle_queue.put(angle)
 ```

+# ----- INSERT PICTURE HERE OF WALL DETECTION AND STEERING CALCULATION IN TERMINAL

 #### Turning
 Similarly to the walls, we also detect the number of contours present in the orange and blue lines ahead of us.
 When the number of contours in the line exceeds an arbitrary threshold value, it is a condition to enter its respective turn direction.
 Once in a turn, we constantly examine if the wall that we turn against is above a threshold value and if the subsequent line has been detected.
 If these two conditions are met, we exit the turn and append our counter.
 The counter is responsible for calculating the number of turns.